Johns Hopkins Evidence-Based Practice Series | 2022 Edition

 The Johns Hopkins Evidence-Based Practice for Nurses and Healthcare Professionals Model is a powerful problem-solving approach to clinical decision-making and is accompanied by user-friendly tools to guide individual or group use.

-Feedback from a wide variety of end-users, both clinical and academic, inform the continued development and improvement of the Johns Hopkins Evidence Based Practice (EBP) Model.
+Feedback from a wide variety of end-users, both clinical and academic, informs the continued development and improvement of the Johns Hopkins Evidence-Based Practice (EBP) Model.
 The recently revised model and tools draw attention to the value-added contribution of EBP as an interprofessional activity to enhance team collaboration and care coordination.

 PERMISSION TO USE MODEL AND TOOLS

 To obtain permission to use our EBP model and tools, submit this form.

 “The course is exemplary.
 I recommend it highly.
 EBP is difficult for practitioners to grasp and you have condensed the key elements in an interesting, interactive, and succinct format.”